 UMBC is committed to recruiting and retaining a talented and diverse workforce.
 The purpose of these guidelines is to ensure a balance between these commitments, university hiring practices and federal laws pertaining to immigration and employment.
-Questions about these guidelines should be directed to UMBC's Office of International Education Services (IES).
+Questions about these guidelines should be directed to UMBC's Center for Global Engagement (CGE).